sunshineatnoon/Paper-Collection/RCNN.md

 This is a milestone paper in utilizing Convolutional Neural Networks into object detections.
 It uses Selective Search to generate region proposals, uses CNN to extract region features and then uses SVM and linear regression to classify regions as well as fine-tune bounding boxes.

 ## Advantages
-- Improve mAP by more than 30% relative to the previous best result on VOC 2012—achieving (53.3%)
+- Improve mAP by more than 30% relative to the previous best result on VOC 2012 by achieving 53.3%
 - More efficient compared to sliding window methods

 ## Architechure